 - Professional inspection

 Prevention is key.
-To maintain the strength and durability of your metal roof, have a licensed metal roofing professional inspect your roof regularly.
-While you can always manually inspect your roof, a qualified roofing inspector can thoroughly examine it, identify areas of concern and provide you with a detailed report including roof life expectancy, pictures of your roof and repair estimates.
-Professional inspectors can also make hurricane preparedness recommendations based on your particular roof.
+To maintain the strength and durability of metal roofs, your customers should have a licensed metal roofing professional inspect it regularly.
+While your customers can manually inspect their roof themselves, a qualified roofing inspector can thoroughly examine it, identify areas of concern and provide a detailed report including roof life expectancy, photos and repair estimates.
+Professional inspectors can also make hurricane preparedness recommendations based on your customer’s roof type.

 - Check for rust, loose screws and flaking paint

-When rust develops on metal, it can accelerate degradation, compromising the structural integrity of your structure and leaving it vulnerable—particularly in inclement weather.
+When rust develops on metal, it can accelerate degradation, compromising the structural integrity of your customer’s structure and leaving it vulnerable—particularly in inclement weather.
 While ABC offers galvanized and coated metal panels that prevent rust from occurring, standing water and heat from direct exposure to the sun can degrade this protection over time.
-Therefore, it is important to regularly check for rusty and loose screws as well as flaking paint which can also cause rust to develop.
-If rust is discovered, contact your roofing contractor for repair options.
+Therefore, it is important that your customers regularly check for rusty and loose screws as well as flaking paint which can also cause rust to develop.
+If rust is discovered, they should contact their roofing contractor for repair options.

 - Install hurricane straps